Hybrid parallel discrete adjoints in SU2: Introduction

 With computational resources becoming more powerful and easily available, it is nowadays common to apply simulations to large-scale problems in the order of 100 million degrees of freedom distributed across large numbers of compute nodes.
 To retain scaling efficiency, simulation codes typically need to be adapted to characteristics of the HPC architecture.
 With increasing numbers of CPU cores per node, it becomes worthwhile to transition to a hierarchical parallelization approach \cite{Rabenseifner2009} and complement distributed memory parallelism (often implemented via MPI \cite{MPI2023}) with shared memory parallelism, for example via OpenMP \cite{OpenMP52}.
 For discrete adjoints, this poses the challenge to adapt the AD approaches accordingly.
 For example, \cite{HueckelheimHSM2019} discusses a strategy to reintroduce OpenMP parallelism to a serial discrete adjoint code obtained with the source transformation AD tool Tapenade \cite{HascoetP2013} from an OpenMP parallel primal code, with applications to a flow solver.
 Tapenade was subsequently extended to handle OpenMP parallel loops directly \cite{HueckelheimH2022}.

-SU2\footnote{\url{https://su2code.github.io/} and \url{https://github.com/su2code}} is an open-source code for multiphysics simulations \cite{EconomonPCTA2016}, with applications, e.\,g., in aeroelasticity \cite{GomesP2022} or conjugate heat transfer \cite{BurghardtEtAl2021}.
-SU2 features discrete adjoints \cite{AlbringSG2015, AlbringSG2016}, using derivatives provided by the operator overloading AD tool CoDiPack\footnote{\url{https://www.scicomp.uni-kl.de/software/codi/} and \url{https://github.com/scicompkl/codipack}} \cite{SagebaumAG2019}.
-The MeDiPack add-on\footnote{\url{https://www.scicomp.uni-kl.de/software/medi/} and \url{https://github.com/scicompkl/medipack}} contributes capabilities to differentiate MPI-parallel codes and enables MPI-parallel discrete adjoints \cite{SagebaumEtAl2023}.
+SU2\footnote{\url{https://su2code.github.io/} and \url{https://github.com/su2code} (both visited on July 16th, 2024)} is an open-source code for multiphysics simulations \cite{EconomonPCTA2016}, with applications, e.\,g., in aeroelasticity \cite{GomesP2022} or conjugate heat transfer \cite{BurghardtEtAl2021}.
+SU2 features discrete adjoints \cite{AlbringSG2015, AlbringSG2016}, using derivatives provided by the operator overloading AD tool CoDiPack\footnote{\url{https://scicomp.rptu.de/software/codi/} and \url{https://github.com/scicompkl/codipack} (both visited on July 16th, 2024)} \cite{SagebaumAG2019}.
+The MeDiPack add-on\footnote{\url{https://scicomp.rptu.de/software/medi/} and \url{https://github.com/scicompkl/medipack} (both visited on July 16th, 2024)} contributes capabilities to differentiate MPI-parallel codes and enables MPI-parallel discrete adjoints \cite{SagebaumEtAl2023}.
 After explorative performance studies and prototype developments towards HPC improvements in the context of SU2 and initial improvements of the SU2 code \cite{EconomonEtAl2015,EconomonEtAl2016}, a recent HPC modernization improves the scalability of SU2's primal solvers in multiple ways \cite{GomesEP2021}.
 For example, changes to the storage layout of solution variables improve the memory locality, and SIMD types ensure that SU2 benefits from the vectorization hardware of today's processors.
 Furthermore, a new layer of OpenMP parallelism complements the existing MPI parallelism in SU2.
 It enables hybrid parallel execution as displayed in \cref{figure:hybrid_parallel_ad}.
 Within a single node (or CPU, or NUMA domain), distributed memory parallelism can be replaced by shared memory parallelism, with perspectives for performance improvements as discussed in the literature \cite{Rabenseifner2009}.
 For example, fewer MPI processes lead to a reduced communication overhead.
 At the same time, there is less data duplication across processes, and fewer communication buffers are required, which can reduce per-node memory usage.